 From the mainland of Scotland, Cherokee will cross over to the Orkney Islands.
 This is only possible by sailing over the Pentland Firth, notorious for its strong tidal streams which can reach 16 knots with a spring tide – a real one-off experience.

-Next, Jouke will sail you into the shelter of Scapa Flow, where you will spend the night on a very small island.
-Here, there’ll be the opportunity for a stunning walk with beautiful views of the island Hoy and Scapa Flow.
-The next day, you’ll be able to take a longer walk to the famous Old Man of Hoy, with its spectacular views over the ocean and the steep cliffs.
+Next, Jouke the skipper will sail you into the shelter of Scapa Flow, where you will spend the night on a very small island.
+Here, there’ll be the opportunity for a stunning walk with beautiful views of the island Hoy and Scapa Flow and the next day, you’ll be able to take a longer walk to the famous Old Man of Hoy, with its spectacular views over the ocean and the steep cliffs.

 The wildlife in the Orkneys is spectacular; from high moorland to immense sea cliffs, unspoilt wetlands and pastures, it is a haven for sea life, birdlife and mammals ashore.
 Orkney has 36 Sites of Special Scientific Interest and 13 Special Protection Areas and 13 RSPB nature reserves.
-Towering cliffs are home to over a million seabirds, including puffins, thousands of grey and common seals and an array of marine mammals, from dolphins to whales.
-So keep your eyes peeled and your binoculars at the ready!
+Towering cliffs are home to over a million seabirds, including puffins, thousands of grey and common seals and an array of marine mammals.
+There are frequent encounters with Common, Bottlenose & Whitebeak dolphins on board these trips, and Risso & Whitesided dolphins are also occasionally sighted.
+Basking sharks have been scarce the last few years but are still seen and seem to be returning – and we know the hot spots!
+There are plenty of whales in this part of the world too.
+Our most common encounters are with Minke – Humpbacks are a less frequent visitor, while the real star of the show is the resident pod of Orca if you’re lucky enough to see them gliding through the water.
+So keep your eyes peeled and have your binoculars at the ready!

 Via the pretty port of Stromness, Cherokee will sail out to the island of Rousay, which is a particularly beautiful sail and a very rustic mooring spot.
 On the island, there are beautiful gardens on an estate, Trumland House, which Cherokee’s guests will be able to stroll through the next morning.
 These gardens are particularly unusual this far north, making them a stunning sight.
 History enthusiasts will be equally as satisfied, as Rousay is home to some impressive Bronze Age excavations.